-By the definition of $\nunqf$, the left-hand side equals which is of the form needed for Lemma \ref{cgf-ibp} with functional and (note that we are using the identity $Q_\mathrm{ref} (1) / \omega_\mathrm{ref} (1) = Q_\mathrm{ref}$ to deduce $r$).
 Using Lemma \ref{frechet} and the Leibniz rule, we can compute the derivative Applying Lemma \ref{cgf-ibp}, we thus obtain the integral Reabsorbing the density of $\nunqf$ from the integrand, this becomes as desired. \end{proof}

-\begin{theorem}[Integration-by-parts for LQF] For all continuous $h \in \mathring{E}$ and $G \in \CC$, \end{theorem} \begin{proof} The proof is very similar to that of the previous lemma.
-In particular, the integrability of both sides follows from the same argument using Lemma \ref{qf-int} instead of Lemma \ref{nqf-int}.
+\begin{theorem}[Integration-by-parts for LQF] For all continuous $h \in E$ and $G \in \CC$, \end{theorem} \begin{proof} The proof is very similar to that of the previous result.
+In particular, the integrability of both sides follows from an analogous argument using Lemma \ref{qf-int} instead of Lemma \ref{nqf-int}.